Published: 23 March 2023

 - Appropriate sub-contracts must be put in place for any element of the research which is to be paid to another organisation.

 - NHS support costs, including costs for Social Care Research, are funded via Clinical Research Networks.
-Researchers should contact their local NHS R&D department initially and, if they are unable to help directly or if there is no local NHS R&D department, contact the Local Comprehensive Research Network (LCRN) senior manager for advice on NHS support costs.
+Researchers should contact their local NHS R&D department initially and, if they are unable to help directly or if there is no local NHS R&D department, contact the Local Clinical Research Network (LCRN) senior manager for advice on NHS support costs.
 Further details about LCRN contacts are available on the "NIHR LCRN website".